UPCOMING TRAVEL SEMINAR:

 Post Conflict Strategies in Collective Memory: Case Study Sri Lanka.

 The complexities of reconciling a collective narrative toward truth, justice and memory in post conflict regions of the world are lived, and profoundly challenging experiences.
 As such, locations that have organized institutional efforts which engage the imagination and conscience of their populations are important centers for study and international engagement in genocide prevention.

-The countries of Bangladesh and Sri Lanka represent areas of the world that have been witness to mass atrocity crimes which damaged or destroyed basic institutions responsible for fostering health and wellbeing of their citizenry.
-Each country, in the wake of mass violence, has made a collective commitment to genocide education, reconciliation processes and prevention strategies which have initiated and instituted important political, judicial, economic and cultural practices fostering a continuum of understanding and historical perspective.
+Sri Lanka represent an area of the world that has been witness to mass atrocity crimes which damaged or destroyed basic institutions responsible for fostering health and wellbeing of their citizenry.
+In the wake of mass violence, the nation has made a collective commitment to genocide education, reconciliation processes and prevention strategies which have initiated and instituted important political, judicial, economic and cultural practices fostering a continuum of understanding and historical perspective.

-This seminar is in the beginning stages of development.
+This seminar is in the process of final development.
 I anticipate travel to occur in August of 2018.
 If you have interest in participating please contact me at your convenience.
-The itinerary will be developed over the fall and winter of 2017 and anticipated to be available winter 2017.
+The day to day itinerary is currently being developed.
 You can contact me at email@example.com with questions or interest in being on the mailing list for scholars travel seminars.

 PAST TRAVEL SEMINARS: